netpicker/workshop/README.md

 # Slurpit NetBox Plugin

-We assume to install NetBox on your local virtual environment.
+It's assumed that we'll install NetBox in the local virtual environment.

 ## How to install the plugin on the NetBox

  ### Activate the Virtual Environment